pflanze/anysexpr/README.md

 * (Perhaps) be usable on microcontrollers (small code, no-std?).

 This is an early alpha version.
-Even some basics are unfinished (inexact and complex numbers, quoting sugar, some comment styles, ..).
+Even some basics are unfinished (inexact and complex numbers, some comment styles, ..).
 The author is quite new to Rust.
 He is aware of the huge list of API guideline entries not currently being followed, and welcomes help in that area as well as others.
 The author is also quite invested in